-The Company through its Managing Director / Senior Managerial Personnel makes presentations periodically to familiarize the Independent Directors with the business scenario, strategy, operations and functions of the Company.
+TThe Company through its Managing Director / Senior Managerial Personnel makes presentations periodically to familiarize the Independent Directors with the business scenario, strategy, operations and functions of the Company.
 Such presentations provide an opportunity to the Independent Directors to interact with the senior leadership team of the Company and help them to understand the Company's strategy, business model, operations, service and product offerings, markets, organization structure, finance, human resources, technology, quality, facilities and risk management and such other areas as may arise from time to time.

-The Familiarization Programmes for Independent Directors and details of the Programmes undergone by the Independent Directors has been displayed in the Company's website www. adckcl.com.
+The Familiarization Programs for Independent Directors and details of the Programs undergone by the Independent Directors has been displayed in the Company's website www.adckcl.com.

-11. INDEPENDENT DIRECTORS MEETING
+12. INDEPENDENT DIRECTORS MEETING

-The Independent Directors Mr. S.Devarajan and Mrs. Revathy Ashok held one meeting on March 25, 2019 without the presence of Non-Independent Directors and Senior Management Personnel.
+The Independent Directors of the Company Mr. S. Devarajan and Ms. Revathy Ashok held one meeting on March 02, 2020 without the presence of Non-Independent Directors and Senior Management Personnel.

-12. PROCEEDS FROM PUBLIC ISSUES, RIGHTS ISSUES, PREFERENTIAL ISSUES ETC.
+13. PROCEEDS FROM PUBLIC ISSUES, RIGHTS ISSUES, PREFERENTIAL ISSUES ETC.